-1) Avoid sharing too much personal information – Many will tell you that in Germany, that it’s normal and even required to share things like marital status, your date of birth, country of birth, as well as how many children you have on your CV.
+1) Avoid sharing too much personal information – Many will tell you that in Germany, it’s normal and even required to share things like marital status, date of birth, country of birth, as well as how many children you have on your CV.

 2) Maybe leave out a photo as well – Photos are yet another unfortunate factor that could add bias during the recruitment process.
-Use your best judgement and do whatever makes you feel comfortable when adding photos to your CV.
+Use your best judgment and do whatever makes you feel comfortable when adding photos to your CV.

 If you decide to feature a photo on your German CV, keep it professional looking and/or aligned with the general culture of the companies to which you’re applying.
-Typically, a simple head shot does the trick.
+Typically, a simple headshot does the trick.

 Many people ask if German CVs need to be customized in the same way as cover letters: